Choosing the Best Square Shower Enclosure for a Busy Family Bathroom

 Bi-Fold Doors Are Ideal When Space Outside the Enclosure Is Tight

 Before you buy, check the hinge rating against the glass weight.
 On 900mm models especially, a weak hinge will start to sag and drag after a while.
-Think about how the door will operate in your actual space to make sure the folded panel clears the inside shower fittings and the entry space feels wide enough to step through comfortably.
+Think about how the door will operate in your space to make sure the folded panel clears the inside shower fittings and the entry space feels wide enough to step through comfortably.

 Sliding Doors: No Clearance Needed Outside the Shower